 Two examples include: 1).
 Expeditious identification and apprehension of all perpetrators, and 2).
 Successful prosecution of all defendants.
 Regardless of how the Intelligence/Investigations Function is organized, a close liaison will be maintained and information will be transmitted to Command, Operations, and Planning.
 However, classified information requiring a security clearance, sensitive information, or specific investigative tactics that would compromise the investigation will be shared only with those who have the appropriate security clearance and/or need to know.

 Information Sharing Process

 Incident Commands/Area Commands

-The Incident Command Planning Section This information is disseminated throughout the ICS organizational structure as necessary.
-This information is shared with the Area Command and MACC Situation Unit.
+Incident information is disseminated throughout the ICS organizational structure as necessary.
+Information about the incident from the Incident Commands/Area Commands is shared with the MACC Situation Unit.

 MACC Situation Unit